Last Updated on:

-Our son doesn’t eat bread except for Dave’s Killer Bread for French toast.
+Our son doesn’t eat processed bread except for Dave’s Killer Bread for French toast.

-The bread maker helps us live without palm oil but our son doesn’t eat it.
+The bread maker helps us live without palm oil.

 Most store breads contain palm oil.
 There are a lot of chemicals in breads to make them shelf stable.
 Even breads “fresh baked on-site” often contain palm oil.